Tug Hill Commission honored

 “The Department of State is proud to work with these local governments to implement new ideas and strategies that bring innovation and reorganization to best serve their constituents,” said Secretary of State Rosado in a prepared statement.
 “The Local Government Innovation Conference demonstrates that when counties, cities, towns and villages work together to better the lives of their residents, results show growth and bright economic future for their communities.”

-According to the press release, the Best Partner Award is presented to a local government or municipal support organization that provides significant support for training, technical assistance, local government re-design and innovation.
+According to the news release, the Best Partner Award is presented to a local government or municipal support organization that provides significant support for training, technical assistance, local government re-design and innovation.

 The Tug Hill Commission was recognized for providing direct assistance to local governments in their region with implementation of activities in support of local government reorganization, as well as their continued focus on accessing public resources to strengthen its community resources.